Terminatorking/ADFA/README.md

-I wrote a java program that decides ADFA
+I wrote a java program that decides ADFA.
-ADFA is a decidable language in theory of computation
+ADFA is a decidable language in theory of computation.
-ADFA = { <D,w> | D is a DFA that accepts the string w }
+ADFA = { <D,w> | D is a DFA that accepts the string w }.
-in this program we define DFA in a text file whose name is input.txt for example look at this image
+in this program we define DFA in a text file whose name is input.txt. for example look at this image.

 ![Untitled](https://github.com/user-attachments/assets/f43e1483-7242-46e1-947b-78d7f7fcf5a0)